zeke-code/OnigiriBot/README.md

 - Go back to the Discord Developer Portal, navigate to the “OAuth2” tab.
 - Under “Scopes”, select “bot”.
-- Under “Bot Permissions”, select the permissions you want to give the bot.
+- Under “Bot Permissions”, select the permissions you want to give the bot (keep in mind that the bot might require permissions based on what you want it to do.
+I suggest starting out with it being able to read and write messages, join voice channels and speak to let the music service do its thing.)
 - Use the generated URL to invite OnigiriBot to your server by accessing the URL on your browser.

 ## Notes